zmmbreeze/lining.js/README.md

 A easy to use javascript plugin offers you complete DOWN-TO-THE-LINE control for radical web typography.

-In CSS we already have the selector `::first-line` to apply style on the first line of one element.
+In CSS we already have the selector `::first-line` to apply style on the first line of element.
 But there is no selector like `::nth-line()`, `::nth-last-line()` or even `::last-line`.
 Then I read an article [A Call for ::nth-everything](http://css-tricks.com/a-call-for-nth-everything/) from CSS tricks. `::nth-line()` is actually really useful in some situation.

 There comes [LINING.JS](http://zencode.in/lining.js/).
 It offers you complete DOWN-TO-THE-LINE control like this: